gsinclair/whitestone/doc/whitestone.markdown

           # ...
         elsif current_line.empty?
           if paragraph.empty?
-            debugger if Attest.current_test =~ /test1/
+            debugger if Whitestone.current_test =~ /test1/

 {% endhighlight %}

 This method is called often during the course of tests, but something is failing during a particular test and I want to debug it.
 If I start the debugger in the _test_ code, then I need to step through a lot of code to reach the problem area.
-Using `Attest.current_test`, I can start the debugger close to where the problem actually is.
+Using `Whitestone.current_test`, I can start the debugger close to where the problem actually is.

 ### The most recent exception and caught value

-If the method you're testing throws a value and you want to test what that value is, use `Attest.caught_value`:
+If the method you're testing throws a value and you want to test what that value is, use `Whitestone.caught_value`:

 {% highlight ruby %}

     D "Testing the object that is thrown" do array = [37, 42, 9, 105, 99, -1]
       C(:found) { search array, :greater_than => 100 }
-      Eq Attest.caught_value, 105
+      Eq Whitestone.caught_value, 105
     end

 {% endhighlight %}

-`Attest.caught_value` will return the most recent caught value, but only those values caught in the process of running a `C` assertion.
-If no value was thrown with the symbol, `Attest.caught_value` will be `nil`.
+`Whitestone.caught_value` will return the most recent caught value, but only those values caught in the process of running a `C` assertion.
+If no value was thrown with the symbol, `Whitestone.caught_value` will be `nil`.

-If the method you're testing raises an error and you want to test the error message, use `Attest.exception`:
+If the method you're testing raises an error and you want to test the error message, use `Whitestone.exception`:

 {% highlight ruby %}

     D "..." do
       E(DomainSpecificError) { ...code... }
-      Mt Attest.exception.message, / ...pattern... /
+      Mt Whitestone.exception.message, / ...pattern... /
     end

 {% endhighlight %}

-## `attest`, the test runner
+## `whitestone`, the test runner

-`attest` is a test runner worth using for many reasons:
+`whitestone` is a test runner worth using for many reasons:

 * It knows that the code you're testing lives in `lib` and your test code lives in `test` (but both of these are configurable).